ixblue/rosbridge_server_cpp/README.md

 The watchdog is used to protect this node from freezes.
 If the main thead blocks, the process will terminate with a SIGABRT.
 If the `respawn="true"` attribute has been set in the `.launch` file, roslaunch will automatically the process.

+### Qt version
+Qt 5.14+ fixes some bugs in QWebsocketServer : [5s freeze on client disconnection during frame reception](https://github.com/qt/qtwebsockets/commit/b14f5f59a3ae96949e6a33302385a751d6448182) and [connection header size too big](https://github.com/qt/qtwebsockets/commit/cea5603ee1a56bb5d177f35ed3f884345875099e).
+Ubuntu 18.04 and 20.04 is missing these fixes.

+If you want to apply these fixes you need to install the newer Qt in another directory (for example /opt/Qt5.15) and set the CMake variables ROSBRIDGE_FORCE_CUSTOM_QT and ROSBRIDGE_FORCE_CUSTOM_QT_DIR.

 ## Implementation details
 ### Binary data in JSON objects